 Even though Subutex isn’t a full opioid agonist, it is a powerful partial opioid agonist, and misusing and abusing it can lead to serious consequences including overdose.

 - Pinpoint pupils

 Newborns whose mothers abused buprenorphine during pregnancy may also develop neonatal opioid withdrawal syndrome.
 Infant Subutex withdrawal symptoms include tremors, apnea, convulsions, irritability, and respiratory depression.
 These symptoms tend to be less intense than those that result from the use of full opioid agonists.
-Babies with mild symptoms can recover without treatment.
+Babies with mild physical symptoms can recover without treatment.

 Injecting Subutex can also put an individual at increased risk of hepatitis and HIV since they may share needles and other paraphernalia with other people.
 The psychological symptoms of intravenous use, such as greater attachment to the ritual of preparation, as well as the immediacy of effects, can make withdrawals more severe for IV users.

 - Muscle cramps